cpebble/cpebble.github.io/_posts/2021-03-03-a-timeline-of-me.md

 ---
 layout: post
-title: "A timeline of Me"
+title: "A Timeline of Me"
 categories: personal
 ---

 # Who am i?
+I've made this, mostly to get used to blogging, and to give potential readers an insight into who is writing these posts

 **1998-2014**
 : A less interesting part of my life, where i mostly messed around with basic computer stuff.